-Doctor on Demand – (DOD) connects CDHP and Premier (EPO) Plan participants face-to-face with a board-certified doctor or licensed psychologist (by appointment) on your smartphone, tablet or computer through live video.
-To learn more – and see a short video showing what an experience is like, go to: http://www.doctorondemand.com/pebp.
+Doctor on Demand – (DOD) connects CDHP, LD and EPO plan participants face-to-face with a board-certified doctor or licensed psychologist (by appointment) on your smartphone, tablet or computer through live video.

-If you are a CDHP participant, Doctor On Demand medical visits are $49 per visit.
-Visits with a psychologist are $79 for 25 minutes and $119 for 50 minutes.
-Psychiatric 45 minute initial visit is $229 and $99 for a 15 minute follow-up visit.
-For additional information you may also view the CDHP flyer.
+If you’re a CDHP (PPO) participant, DoD medical visits are $49 per visit.
+Visits with a psychologist are $79 for 25 minutes and $129 for 50 minutes.
+Psychiatric 45-minute initial visit is $229 and $99 for a 15-minute follow-up visit.

-If you are a Premier (EPO) Plan participant, Doctor On Demand medical visits are $10 per visit.
-Visits with a psychologist are $25 for 25 minutes and $35 for 50 minutes.
-Psychiatric 45 minute initial visit is $35 and $25 for a 15 minute follow-up visit.
-For additional information you may also view the Premier (EPO) Plan flyer.
+If you’re a Premier Plan (EPO) participant, DoD medical visits are $10 per visit.
+Visits with a psychologist are $20 for 25 minutes and $20 for 50 minutes.
+Psychiatric 45-minute initial visit is $20 and $20 for a 15-minute follow-up visit.

 If you reside in southern Nevada, coverage is administered by the Health Plan of Nevada (HMO) and is only available to participants residing in the following counties: Clark, Esmeralda and Nye Counties.